Main photo by Sasun Bughdaryan on Unsplash

 Internal Prolapse

-This type of prolapse is not visible from the outside because it occurs internally, in which the two walls of the rectum touch and begin to descend.
+This type of prolapse is not visible from the outside because it occurs internally when the two walls of the rectum touch and begin to descend.

 Some of the most common symptoms of rectal prolapse are: